Remik1r3n/px/README.md

 ## Solution
 The script addresses this issue by comprehensively setting a wide range of proxy-related environment variables in both uppercase and lowercase forms.
 This guarantees that most programs can effectively identify the proxy settings regardless of their case sensitivity.

+## How to use
+For one-time use, just copy-paste into your terminal and you should have px and unpx command.

+You can also add it to your bashrc or something.